-Let the strong (classical) negation is denoted by ' \neg ' and the weak (conditional, paraconsistent [9]) negation by ' \sim '.
-In case of an evident conflict (inconsistency) between the knowledge and its ultimate form-the contradiction-the conflict situation is determined by the direct comparison of the two statements (the conflicting sides) that differ one form another just by a definite number of symbols ' \neg ' or ' \sim '.
-For example A and \neg A; B and not B (using \neg equivalent to 'not'), etc. η is a type of negation, strong negation in case, and square brackets embrace different words used to represent explicit strong negations in text.
+Let the strong (classical) negation is denoted by '¬' and the weak (conditional, paraconsistent [9]) negation by '¬'.
+In case of an evident conflict (inconsistency) between the knowledge and its ultimate form-the contradiction-the conflict situation is determined by the direct comparison of the two statements (the conflicting sides) that differ one form another just by a definite number of symbols '¬' or '¬'.
+For example, A and ¬A; B and not B (¬ is equivalent to 'not'), etc. $\eta$ is a negation type, in case strong classical negation, and square brackets embrace all possible words used to represent explicit strong negations in texts.